About Us • Overview

 We provide unbiased data that is replicable, easily updated on a regular basis, and sensitive to local context.

 Based upon the highest quality, unbiased data we are able to measure financial hardship and understand why so many households struggle to make ends meet.
 Each ALICE report contains data on household budgets, demographics, employment opportunities, housing affordability, public and private assistance, and other critical economic factors.
-Our methodology is reviewed biennially by outside experts and each state report is supported with an independent Research Advisory Committee of local data and subject-matter experts.
+Our methodology is reviewed biennially by outside experts and each state report is supported with an independent Research Advisory Committees of local data and subject-matter experts.

 Leads a Learning Community

-United for ALICE facilitates a forum for sharing experiences, developing best practices, and building broader impact and fundraising strategies
+United For ALICE facilitates a forum for sharing experiences, developing best practices, and building broader impact and fundraising strategies

 The network of stakeholders who care about ALICE participate in sessions to learn and share new ideas, policy innovations, and best practices with each other.
-For more information about topics for our standard or customized webinars, click here.

 The ultimate goal of this project is to stimulate action that will improve the financial stability of ALICE families and their communities.